FlatTurtle/InfoScreen/README.md

 	Turtles.grow("books", { limit : 10 });

 The options are then passed to your Collection and View object on creation.
+Some functionality is support trough these options by our custom loader, for example:

+- source: "..."
+  Turtles may be located from a remote location.
+The script located at this url will be automatically loaded.
+If the source option is not passed, it will try to load the turtle's script from the turtles folder.
+- group: "..."
+  When you grow multiple instances of 1 turtle they will be automatically grouped and switched by a timer.
+If you don't want the turtle to be grouped you may specify a custom group for this turtle that prevents this.

 NOTE: We override the basic grow method with our own grow method that automatically loads the turtle's javascript file and creates a placeholder (with jQuery).